10655757/docker-nginx/README.md

 2. change current directory to unpacked folder
 3. run `ansible-playbook main.yml`
 4. open `http:/ip-address-of-host-machine` in web browser
-5. you should see the webpage showing the date and time of `index.html` file createtion
+5. you should see the webpage showing the date and time of `index.html` file creation in `DD-MMM-YYYY HH:MM` format